stratomercata/stratomercata-transcripts/intermediates/alex-van-de-sande-interview_deepgram_transcript_with_speakers.md

 [3872.0s] **SPEAKER_04:** Yeah.
 That's great.
 That was great.
 How much longer are you gonna stay on?
 [3877.3s] **SPEAKER_01:** I I I don't know.
 I was just kinda letting him dip out to see what everybody thought.
 I thought that was really super super, you know, intense, informative.
 [3885.4s] **SPEAKER_04:** Yeah.
 You really held it down.
 Good job.
 [3888.1s] **SPEAKER_01:** I mean, I had a whole list of stuff I wanted to make sure I asked them, and I only got through, like, half of it.
-I would have been on here for another hour.
-But I appreciate that.
+I would have been on here for another hour, but I appreciate that.
 Nonetheless.
 [3898.5s] **SPEAKER_01:** Yeah.
 No. Yeah.
 That was it was really good.
 I wanna do this every Monday.
 [3903.7s] **SPEAKER_01:** So,
 [3904.6s] **SPEAKER_01:** yeah, I'm in in the chat as